itgmania/itgmania/README.md

 * All game data will be located in the user's _Application Support_ folder (`~/Library/Application Support/ITGmania`).
 * If you are upgrading from ITGmania 1.1.0 or older, please note all user data will now be located within the _Application Support_ folder.
+* macOS users no longer need to add the game to "Input Monitoring" - the keyboard works as-is.
+* Please note for macOS users the Edit Mode zoom in/out commands have been changed to Option+Up/Down, to prevent an overlap with a Mission Control shortcut (Ctrl+Up)

 ### Linux